-The Fairy Forest is a rather large area near a campground that has painted rocks, a few wind chimes, and some wood sculptures that are arranged to look like fairies had a hand in it.
+The Fairy Forest is a rather large area near a campground that has painted rocks, and some wood sculptures that are arranged to look like fairies had a hand in it.
 Of course, visitors have painted and stacked the rocks.
 It’s a really nice walk– hardly a “hike” at all, but our kids loved it.
-Below are some of the pictures (we took A LOT more).
-You’ll find very specific directions about how to get find Fairy Forest below.
+Below are some of the pictures we took as we admired the area.
+You’ll find very specific directions about how to get find here below.

 We love the Mirror Lake Highway, so if you visit the fairies, you should also check out our hikes and other things to do on the Mirror Lake Highway!

 To get to Fairy Forest, head up to Kamas.
 Take the Mirror Lake Scenic Byway (Hwy 150).
 Make sure to stop and pay the $6 entrance fee, or use your National Parks pass for admittance.
 Drive to mile marker 17 just past Shady Dell campground.
 There is a pullout right at the mile marker.
 Park and follow the trail that goes to the right (as you face the forest).